 33 total credits required

-Our accelerated Global MBA features a comprehensive curriculum grounded in foundational business skills and best practices.
+Our accelerated MBA in Global Business Administration online features a comprehensive curriculum grounded in foundational business skills and best practices.
 Through hands-on projects and advanced coursework, you can make an immediate impact in your organization while preparing for future success.

 Lebanese American University’s online MBA courses are delivered in a flexible, asynchronous format ideal for working professionals.
-Most students complete their degree in two years.
-The Global MBA has a wide range of elective options built into the curriculum, allowing you to customize your studies and build specialist knowledge in business analytics, marketing or general business.
+Most students complete their degree in two years, but an accelerated option is available where you can double-up on courses and graduate in 12-14 months.
+The MBA in Global Business Administration online has a wide range of elective options built into the curriculum, allowing you to customize your studies and build specialist knowledge in business analytics, marketing or general business.

 In this 33-credit program, you will complete 11 online MBA courses that explore topics like strategic management, business economics, digital marketing and business analytics.
 The curriculum includes six core courses (including a capstone) and five electives.
 The capstone course in strategic management will run throughout your studies.
 Though there is no particular order in which you must take your required courses, the capstone must be completed last.